-Every year an internal waste audit is done with student volunteers to highlight the importance of recycling and identify problem areas for recycling.
-Using this information we are able to make changes such as introducing new bins or refreshing bin signage to make it easier for people to recycle correctly.
+Every year student volunteers lead a waste audit to identify areas of improvement in our waste management.
+Using this information we are able to make changes such as introducing new bins or refreshing our signage to make it easier for people to recycle correctly.

 How to get involved

 All of us working together to reduce our waste is an easy way to reduce our carbon emissions and overall environmental impact.
 BU is part of the South Coast Affinity Group – a group of local universities who work together to increase our impact and share ideas.
 The Group has received national recognition for its innovative approach to waste management and means that everything we do at BU can be shared with institutions across the entire region.

-Please contact the Sustainability Team if you have any questions about recycling.
+Please contact the Sustainability Team if you have any questions about our waste management.